oplS16projects/FP1/README.md

 I installed the plot-gui-lib package, and then I used the functions in the library to draw a graph of a single function, x^2.
 Then, I created a graph with several functions.
 After that, I created several 3D graphs.
 Having accomplished that much, I created a function which accepted a 2D function, and would draw the graph of the function.
+Then, I created a function which accepted a 3d function, and would draw the graph of the function.

 * a narrative of what you did
 * highlights of code that you wrote, with explanation